Wilfred/difftastic/manual/src/glossary.md

 has an open delimiter, children, and a close delimiter.
 It represents things like expressions and function definitions.
 See also 'atom'.

 **Novel**: An addition or a removal.
-Syntax is novel if it only occurs in one of two items being compared.
+Syntax is novel if it occurs in only one of the two items being compared.

 **RHS**: Right-hand side.
 Difftastic compares two items, and RHS refers to the second item.
 See also 'LHS'.

+**Root**: A syntax tree without a parent node.
+Roots represent top-level definitions in the file being diffed.

+**Syntax node**: An item in difftastic's syntax tree structure.
+Either an atom or a list.

 **Token**: A small piece of syntax tracked by difftastic (e.g. `$x`, `function` or `]`), for highlighting and aligned display.
 This is